badosa/JSON-stat/README.md

 #### Dimension

-It selects a particular dimension in a dataset in the JSON-stat response.
+It selects a particular dimension in a dataset.

 ```js
 JSONstat( j ).Dataset( 0 ).Dimension( "time" ).label